Everest Base Camp Trek

 The Everest Helicopter Tour is an alternative to the Everest Base Camp Trek.
 It’s luxurious, comfortable, and best for those who can’t trek.

-Trek Preparations and packing
+Trek Preparations

 We have a separate blog that details a complete packing list for the Everest Base Camp Trek.
 Please feel free to check out the link.